nilsmango/project7III/content/water/best-water-sports-tracker.md

 If you only want to go even more extreme, and only want another social media platform for your water sports, then [LinkedWind](https://linkedwind.com) is your dream partner. 💙

 **No**
-So how about you use an app that has simply the tools to help you get on to the water better and is dedicated to your progress only?
-She might not be the fancies app out there, but [7III Water](/water) is the only water sport tracker app still available.
+So how about an app with tools that help you get on the water and focus on your own progress?
+She might not be the fanciest app out there, but [7III Water](/water) is still a strong water sports tracker option.
 Take one for the team buddy! 🦆

 </section>